acenet-arc/cloud_from_a_to_z/_extras/guide.md

 permalink: /guide/
 ---

 To create a VM for students to use for creating their first jekyll site use the `cloud_init_webserver.yml` file in the [cloud-init-files](../cloud-init-files/) folder when creating the VM to perform setup.
 Copy and paste the contents of that file into "Customization Script" under the "Configuration" tab in the popup while creating a VM in OpenStack.
+In the last line of the `cloud_init_webserver.yml` (`["python3","./setup_jekyll_and_guest_accounts.py","1"]`) change the `1` to the number of guest accounts you would like.
+With a `p16-24gb` flavor VM, 30 guest users is a very comfortable number.

 Once setup has completed have a look at the VM log to find the login password for guest accounts.
 Search for "Guest accounts passphrase:".

-TODO: add support for setup of variable number of guest accounts.
-For now this can be adjusted be editing the `setup_jekyll_and_guest_accounts.py` and changing the number passed to the `createGuestAccounts` function.

-Also, before users try to create their first jekyll site, some gems need to be installed for the theme I choose.
+Also, before users try to create their first jekyll site, some gems need to be installed for the theme I chose.

 As a sudo user on the workshop VM do the following to ensure regular users won't need to install those gems: